 KNOXVILLE, Tenn.
-(WATE) — The Tennessee Valley Authority said Thursday it’s asking for public input on proposed transmission system upgrades in the Hardin Valley area “to provide necessary power for growing load demand and continued power reliability in Knox and Loudon counties.”
+(WATE) — The Tennessee Valley Authority said Thursday it’s asking for public input on proposed transmission system upgrades in the Hardin Valley area starting in 2022 “to provide necessary power for growing load demand and continued power reliability in Knox and Loudon counties.”

 Hardin Valley seeing rapid growth

 Hardin Valley is the fastest-growing area in Knox County; a new transmission line and substation are needed to resolve capacity issues as the population continues to rapidly grow in that area.

 According to the TVA, what makes Hardin Valley the fastest-growing area is a population growth rate averaging about 3.9 percent from 1990 to 2017.
 Also, the construction of new homes in the area has increased significantly since 2012, with an average of 220 new dwellings annually from 2012 to 2017; that number has continued to rise over the last three years.
 In order for Lenoir City Utilities Board to continue to provide reliable and quality power, the TVA says upgrades to the distribution system are essential.

 TVA has proposed to invest around $7.1 million to build 5-to-6.5 miles of single-circuit transmission line from the Watt Road-Oak Ridge National Laboratory 161-kilovolt transmission line, to be located northeast to the new Hardin Valley 161-kilovolt substation planned by Lenoir City Utilities Board.

 The new line would be built using primarily steel, single-pole structures centered on new 100-foot-wide right of way.